 2. Check the coolant

 The coolant in your vehicle's radiator works triple time in summer.
 In addition to keeping your car from overheating, coolant guards against corrosion and lubricates your water pump.
 However, coolant degrades and loses its effectiveness, so you should change out conventional coolant every one to two years, and extended life coolant every five years.
 Can't remember the last time you changed your coolant?
 No worries.
 Use an antifreeze tester to check the quality.
-This video shows you how.
 Then read this handy guide to learn how to flush your radiator.

 3. Test the battery

 Summer can be harder on a battery than winter, so bring your battery to an Advance Auto Parts store near you for free testing.
 If you need a new battery, remember, we'll install it for free when you purchase from us.

 4. Check the A/C